markatango/messageManagerNM4/README.md

 * git
 * bower
 * gulp
 .
 You might also need VBuild (Windows) or build-essential (Linux).
 I suggest using these _exact_ versions of Node and MongoDB,only because I continue to have bad experiences relying on npm to get all the dependencies sorted right, and because one of the well-known idiosyncracies of Node development is the frequent change rate and inconsistent forward and backward compatibilities of the modules.

 Then:

+Open a command prompt window.
 ```
 git clone http://github.com/markatango/messageManagerNM4.git
 cd messageManagerNM4
-npm install
-bower install
 ```
-Open a command prompt window.
 Navigate to the ```back-end``` folder.
 ```
 npm install